Skip to content

 IngressAccept user and client input.Slack Events API, Slackbot webhook, external API clients.

-ControlPersist requests and coordinate runtime state.FastAPI, Postgres, execution worker.
+ControlPersist requests and coordinate runtime state.api-rs, Postgres, session runtime, workflow runtime.

 ExecutionRun one assigned agent session per thread.Kubernetes sandbox pods.